-Our Manager is a subsidiary of Ares Management Corporation ("Ares Management"), a publicly traded, leading global alternative asset manager.
-As of December 31, 2019, Ares Management had approximately 1,200 employees in over 20 offices in more than 10 countries.
+Our Manager is a subsidiary of Ares Management, a publicly traded, leading global alternative asset manager.
+As of December 31, 2021, Ares Management had more than 2,100 employees operating across North America, Europe, Asia Pacific and the Middle East.
 Since its inception in 1997, Ares Management has adhered to a disciplined investment philosophy that focuses on delivering strong risk-adjusted investment returns throughout market cycles.
-Ares Management believes each of its three distinct but complementary investment groups in Credit, Private Equity and Real Estate is a market leader based on assets under management and investment performance.
+Ares Management believes each of its distinct but complementary investment groups in Credit, Private Equity, Real Estate, Secondary Solutions and Strategic Initiatives is a market leader based on assets under management and investment performance.
 Ares Management was built upon the fundamental principle that each group benefits from being part of the greater whole.